 focal point for elements of local, state, and federal government

-new and growing county seat.
-All roads in Graham, whether they
+and growing county seat.
+All roads in Graham, whether they were

 The next major addition to the court house grounds was a memorial statue to Confederate soldiers added and dedicated on May 21, 1914.
 The name of the soldier at the top of the statue is Conrad (pronounced koon-rahd).
 This would be the last major addition to the court house grounds before space limitations forced the county commissioners to approve the demolition of the original court house and the construction of a new, larger facility.
 The original court house was demolished in 1923.